 One year there was a pretty significant meteor shower expected super early on race morning.
 As we drove down the highway on the way to the race, we drove past car after car parked along the side of the road, parked and waiting for a good view.
-I’m not sure why they were parked where they were, but it was pretty surprising to see so many cars.

 And finally, I would be remiss if I didn’t mention the homemade beef stew that they served at the end of the race.
 To hear Bill talk, you would think that was the only reason he ran that race! 😉

-Here’s my collection of race bibs from our five years…
+Race bibs from our five years…

 Bill and I loved the race shirts because they were very different, and more of a shell than a shirt.
-Each year they had the same design and logo, but were in a different color combination.
+Each year they had the same design and logo, but were in a different color combinations.